 - Play with angles.
 Right now I notice that the camera is at the photographer's eye level.
 Ask the photographer to try taking the photo from hip level, or even knee level.
 You'll know which angles work best for you after you experiment.

 Can I ask you what type of camera you are using?
 If it's an SLR, maybe play around with the aperture settings to get blurry backgrounds.

 I think districtofchic takes really good photos.
-She might be a good reference.posted about 1 year ago
+She might be a good reference.posted over 1 year ago

 I tried your tips this week in "Gingham for Grownups".
-Please let me know what you think.posted about 1 year ago
+Please let me know what you think.posted over 1 year ago

 I think you've got great style, and I agree with LittleBee, the photos play a major factor.
 Here are some of my tips: